rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-9bcde0b5bc7a6d0f-sebi-order-for-compliance-notice-of-attachment-of-bank-account-for-recovery-cert.md

 stocks:
 - SMSTECHSOFT
 tags:
+- attachment
+- compliance
 - enforcement
-- recovery-certificate
-- bank-attachment
-- compliance
-- sms-techsoft
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Bank Account for Recovery Certificate No. 5640 of 2022 against Mitesh Kaniyalal Thakkar
 ---